sylviasullivan/sylviasullivan.github.io/index.md

 # Research

+In a series of ICON model storm-resolving simulations over the Asian monsoon region, we investigated the effect of ice microphysical "switches" on the cloud-radiative heating rates and outgoing longwave radiation.
+Our results have been recently published in Communications Earth & Environment, and we wrote a blog post about the study [here](https://sustainabilitycommunity.springernature.com/posts/how-ice-crystals-heat-the-atmosphere?channel_id=behind-the-paper).

+S. C. Sullivan and A. Voigt (2021). **[Ice microphysical processes exert a strong control on the simulated radiative energy budget in the tropics](https://www.nature.com/articles/s43247-021-00206-7#MOESM1)** *Comm.
+Earth & Env.* 2 (137) doi: 10.1038/s43247-021-00206-7.

 ## Satellite climatologies of organized convection

 I have collocated ISCCP convective tracking data between 1983 and 2008 with a precipitation product (MSWEP) and synoptic conditions (ERA-Interim).
 From these datasets, we generated climatologies of organized convective structure, their associated precipitation, and environmental conditions in the warm and cold phases of El Niño (<a href="/codes-and-slides">MCS collocation scripts</a>).
 We used simple information entropy metrics to quantify proximity of convective occurrence (<a href="/codes-and-slides">Entropy algorithm</a>) and most recently used the surface energy and vertical momentum budgets to explain warm-cold phase differences in the distribution of precipitation intensities.